pradeepsen99/UIUC-Transit/README.md

 ## TODO

-* - [ ] Fix first time location acess w/o request crash.
+* - [ ] Fix first time location acess, w/o request, crash.
 * - [x] Display route info on clicking on a stop.
 * - [x] Favorites Tab with Favorite bus stops.
 * - [x] Search bar for any stop in 'stops' tab.